Skip to main content

 We're going to see more players voted out of Survivor 50 than in any other season in the show's history.

 Survivor 50 is finally here!
 All season long, we're going to be keeping a running list of all the players voted out of the biggest season of the series.
-Through the first four episodes, four players have been eliminated, including three via Tribal Council and another via Jeff Probst intervention.
+Through the first five episodes, six players have been eliminated, including three via Tribal Council and another via Jeff Probst intervention.

 We've been doing this for a long time, but this will be the biggest elimination list in Survivor history.
 There are 24 players in the Survivor 50 cast, and 21 of them will be voted out of the season before Final Tribal Council.
 Of those 24 players, only one of those players will emerge victorious as the winner of Survivor 50, the biggest season in the show's history.